turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 end
 {% endirb %}

-In the first IRB session publish a message:
+Back in the first IRB session, publish a message:

 {% irb %}
 $ redis.publish("my_channel", "the message")